HaoWeiHe/Multi-label-classification/README.md

 # Multi-lable-classification
-Multi-lable-classificationis a project for toxic comment Classification.(Take kaggle toxic-comment-classification-challenge as our dataset)
+Multi-lable-classificationis a project for toxic comment classification.(Take kaggle toxic-comment-classification-challenge as our dataset)

 ## Data Resource